kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

 ## Common-Size Income Statements and Balance Sheet

+We are asked to create a common-size Income Statement and Balance Sheet for 2008 and 2009.
+These statements should have all formulas linked directly to previous worksheets.

+We use references to our previous worksheets and the arithmetic operator for division to achieve this.

+**Our Common-Size Income Statement with formulas shown:**

 <img src="images/income statements common-size formulas.png?raw=true"/>

+**Our Common-Size Income Statement:**

 <img src="images/income statements common-size.png?raw=true"/>

+**Our Common-Size Balance Sheet with formulas shown:**

 <img src="images/balance sheet common-size formulas.png?raw=true"/>

+**Our Common-Size Balance Sheet:**

 <img src="images/balance sheet common-size.png?raw=true"/>

+## Conclusion

+We are able to create and recreate financial statments with several tools in Excel.
+Using these tools, we can be efficient and provide well-organized financial statements.